ecg-icas/icas/src/source/campaign-overview.rst

 Campaign CPC
 """"""""""""

 You can set a fixed CPC for all ads in this campaign.
-CPC has impact on where the ad will be shown (higher or lower in the results page, etc).
+CPC has impact on where the ad(s) will be shown (higher or lower in the results page, etc).
 This CPC will be charged for every click on ads in this campaign.
 The campaign CPC can be overridden for individual ads in the campaign using :ref:`campaign_linkedads_overview`.